Trams in Cairo

 Constructed near the beginning of the 20th century, until 2014 the Cairo tramway network was still used in modern-day Cairo, especially in modern areas, like Heliopolis and Nasr City.
 During the 1970s, government policies favoured making space for cars, resulting in the removal of over half of the 120 km network.
 Trams were removed entirely from central Cairo but continued to run in Heliopolis and Helwan.

 However, Helwan's part of the system shut down completely in the aftermath of the 2011 Egyptian revolution, and in 2014–2015 the surviving tram service in Heliopolis was almost entirely discontinued.
 Only a short section of one line in Heliopolis, between Court Square and the Tivoli Dome, continued to be operated.
-By the end of 2019, service had ceased definitively, with tracks dismantled in order to widen the neighborhood's roads.
+By the end of 2019, service had ceased definitively, with tracks dismantled in order to widen the neighborhood's roads as well as to build bridges above the tracks.